Cognitivism (psychology)

 In psychology, cognitivism is a theoretical framework for understanding the mind that gained credence in the 1950s.
 The movement was a response to behaviorism, which cognitivists said neglected to explain cognition.
 Cognitive psychology derived its name from the Latin cognoscere, referring to knowing and information, thus cognitive psychology is an information-processing psychology derived in part from earlier traditions of the investigation of thought and problem solving.

 Behaviorists acknowledged the existence of thinking but identified it as a behavior.
 Cognitivists argued that the way people think impacts their behavior and therefore cannot be a behavior in and of itself.
-Cognitivists later argued that thinking is so essential to psychology that the study of thinking should become its own field.
+Cognitivists later claimed that thinking is so essential to psychology that the study of thinking should become its own field.
 However, cognitivists typically presuppose a specific form of mental activity, of the kind advanced by computationalism.

 Cognitivism has more recently been challenged by postcognitivism.

 Cognitive development

 The process of assimilating and expanding our intellectual horizon is termed as cognitive development.
 We have a complex physiological structure that absorbs a variety of stimuli from the environment, stimuli being the interactions that are able to produce knowledge and skills.
 Parents process knowledge informally in the home while teachers process knowledge formally in school.
 Knowledge should be pursued with zest and zeal; if not, then learning becomes a burden.